PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 routes remain fixed.
 Runtime identity coverage, 514 affected tests, and every standard sequential gate pass; public behavior, graph rewrites, TensorFlow isolation, and the exactly 128-ID/128-owner store are unchanged.

+The next characterization selects terminal QKV shape/attention followed by the terminal activation bridge.
+Both receive the exact shared context and the same layout-Transpose option; their nested two-result and three-result tuples have fixed schemas and order.
+Pre-terminal affine/Slice/SPP remains the predecessor, and terminal layout/shape remains the successor.
+Production is unchanged pending one straight-line two-child owner.
+Focused and affected sequential validation report `2 passed, 1 xfailed` and `532 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.